APNEA TEK MEDICAL DEVICES

 Jitesh Desai – Vice President of Business Development and Marketing

-Nidhi Shah - Mechanical Engineer
+Nidhi Shah - Free-hand Artist and Mechanical Engineer

 Development Partnership Agreements with companies specialized in electronics, sensors, software etc.